OK Shakespeare: The Complete Works of Shakespeare (ABRIDGED) {REVISED} {AGAIN}

 The Paseo Arts Festival is an annual event that is free to the public and the largest fundraiser of the year for the Paseo Arts Association, which takes place every Memorial Day weekend in the heart of the Paseo Arts District in Oklahoma City.
 The festival attracts thousands of visitors every year and showcases the works of over 90 juried artists from across the country.
 The festival provides a diverse range of art forms, including painting, sculpture, jewelry, pottery and more.

-Visitors can enjoy the entertainment of over 50 live performers on two stages, including dancers, spoken word, jazz, folk and rock n' roll.
+Visitors can enjoy the entertainment of over 50 live performers on two stages, including blue, jazz, pop and rock n' roll.
 They can also enjoy the food court featuring 20 food and drink vendors.
 With its relaxed and friendly atmosphere, the Paseo Arts Festival offers a wonderful opportunity to discover new and exciting works of art and connect with the vibrant arts community in Oklahoma City.

 View Event →